-01/02/2014 - Oxford University Press has published CISSM Research Fellow Daniel Levine's new book The Morality of Peacekeeping, which examines the specific moral challenges confronting peacekeepers and how they can address them.
+01/02/2014 - Edinburgh University Press has published CISSM Research Fellow Daniel Levine's new book The Morality of Peacekeeping, which examines the specific moral challenges confronting peacekeepers and how they can address them.

 10/30/2013 - CISSM co-hosted "Making History?
 Will Iran’s Domestic Politics Permit a Change in its Foreign Policy?" featuring CISSM Research Director Nancy Gallagher, NIAC President Trita Parsi, Scholar Fatemeh Haghighatjoo, and Prof. Shibley Telhami.
 Watch the event, which was so-sponsored by Roshan Institute for Persian Studies.